jptalusan/fire_simulator/README.md

 2. `logs/duration_matrix.bin`

 ### Dispatch Policies
+Current behavior: incidents are served on a **first-come, first-serve** basis. it will only be considered resolved when all required apparatus is met.
 Different dispatch policies affect which apparatus are sent to an incident.
 * Nearest: Send the nearest fire trucks based on travel time.
 * FireBeats: Send the fire trucks based on fire beats sequence.